 In Chapter 12 Implementation, Amendments and Review, starting on page 12-4, amend text and policy as follows:

-The Comprehensive Plan amendment process includes an annual cycle and ((a four))an eight-year cycle.
-The annual cycle generally is limited to those amendments that propose technical changes.
+The Comprehensive Plan amendment process includes an annual cycle, a two-year cycle, and ((a four))an eight-year cycle.
+The annual cycle generally is limited to those amendments that propose technical changes and initial adoption of or amendments to subarea plans.
 The ((four-year))Eight-Year cycle is designed to address amendments that propose substantive changes.
+The two-year cycle is an optional process that allows for consideration of a smaller range of substantive changes, but only if initiated by motion.
 This amendment process, based on a defined cycle, provides the measure of certainty and predictability necessary to allow for new land use initiatives to work.
-By allowing annual amendments, the process provides sufficient flexibility to account for technical adjustments or changed circumstances.
+By allowing annual update and two-year update amendments, the process provides sufficient flexibility to account for technical adjustments or changed circumstances.
 The process requires early and continuous public involvement and necessitates meaningful public dialogue.

 King County has established a docket process to facilitate public involvement and participation in the Comprehensive Plan amendment process in accordance with RCW 36.70A.470.
 Parties interested in proposing changes to existing Comprehensive Plan policies, development regulations, land use designations, zoning, or other components of the Comprehensive Plan can obtain and complete a docket form outlining the proposed amendment.
 Docket forms are available via the King County website.